Minimum Density Power Divergence Estimation for the Generalized Exponential Distribution: Simulation studies

 \section{Simulation studies}

-To compare the performances of MDPDE for different choices of the tuning parameter $\alpha$, along with the existing estimation strategies discussed in Section \ref{ge_parest}, we consider four different contamination or outlier proportions 0\%, 1\%, 5\%, and 10\%, respectively.
-Due to higher computational burden for selecting optimal $\alpha$ as in Section \ref{optimal_alpha}, we only consider it for the real data application.
+To compare the performances of MDPDE for different choices of the tuning parameter $\alpha$ including $\alpha_{\textrm{opt}}$ in \eqref{EQ:CVM}, along with the existing estimation strategies discussed in Section \ref{ge_parest}, we consider four different contamination or outlier proportions 0\%, 1\%, 5\%, and 10\%, respectively.
 We generate 1000 random samples of size $n=100$ from the $\textrm{GE}(1, 1.5)$ distribution (true data distribution) and replace different proportions (0\%, 1\%, 5\%, and 10\%) of the observations by two different choices of outliers.
 First (C1), we assume that the outliers follow a degenerate distribution supported at 7.31, the 0.999-th quantile or 1000-unit return level of the $\textrm{GE}(1, 1.5)$ distribution.
-While analyzing monthly or annual rainfall data for 100 years, observing one or a few data points more extreme than 1000-year return level can be relatively common and such observations are crucial for extreme value analysis.
+While analyzing monthly or annual rainfall data for 100 years, observing one or a few data points more extreme than the 1000-year return level can be relatively common and such observations are crucial for extreme value analysis.
 However, when our focus is on the bulk of the distribution (i.e., we are interested in estimating the mean or median rainfall more accurately, for example), such observations can be treated as outliers.
 Second (C2), we assume that the outliers are degenerate at 14.22, the $(1 - 10^{-6})$-th quantile or $10^6$-unit return level of the $\textrm{GE}(1, 1.5)$ distribution.
-While analyzing 100 observations that are assumed to be identically distributed, one or a few data entries more extreme than $10^6$-unit return level is unlikely and could have resulted due to wrong data entry or ill-functioning of the measuring instrument.
-Thus, the two simulation settings we consider here cover both the possible scenarios of contamination.
+While analyzing 100 observations that are assumed to be identically distributed, one or a few data entries more extreme than the $10^6$-unit return level is unlikely and could have resulted from a wrong data entry or ill-functioning of the measuring instrument.
+Thus, the two simulation settings we consider here cover both possible scenarios of contamination.
 For each of the 1000 replications, we estimate the GE parameters using MDPDE and other methods in Section \ref{ge_parest}, and then calculate the average bias and mean square error (MSE) of the estimates.
 The results for C1 and C2 are presented in Table \ref{table_sim1} and \ref{table_sim2}, respectively.